Convex-Dev/convex/docs/design/memory.md

 This growing demand for storage space presents a significant problem.

 - It creates a requirement for peers to incur increasing storage costs over time, for data that must be retained indefinitely
-- There are perverse incentives at work: a user might pay a one-off code to store data on-chain, but does not bear thye cost of indefinite future storage (which falls on peer operators)
+- There are perverse incentives at work: a user might pay a one-off code to store data on-chain, but does not bear the cost of indefinite future storage (which falls on peer operators)
 - Over time, careless use of on-chain storage may make it impractical for a typical individual to operate a peer with normal computer hardware and storage capabilities
 - This problem might be manageable for low-transaction-volume platforms, but is clearly unaccaptable for systems such as Convex that are designed to handle high volumes of transactions for sustained periods of time